serhioms/ExprInt/README.md

 # Expression interpreter

-Evaluate expressions with Real numbers, Integers, Booleans, Strings and Sets.
-Able to declare variables by expression assignment.
+Evaluate arifmetic expression with Real, Integer, Boolean, String and Set.
+Able to declare variable by expression assignment.
 Set can contain any type include other sets.

 ## Usage